Bushfire reminder

 Homeless shopping trolleys

-Posted by jerry on October 18th, 2006 — Posted in Journal
+Posted by Jerry on October 18th, 2006 — Posted in Journal

 I was driving to work the other day and was struck by the lengths to which shopping carts go to escape the rat-race, ending up as homeless vagrants, wandering the streets and highways by day and sheltering under bridges or in culverts by night.
 Inspired by the Field Guide to Shopping Carts of North Eastern America I decided to document a couple from downunder.